Mujster/dot.ly-UrlShortener/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Backend Service Implemented using Express and MongoDb Atlas for continous service
+## Backend Service Implemented using Express and MongoDb Atlas

 ## Login / Signup Service to store urls will be available in next update.